Assured shorthold tenancies (ASTs)

 - the landlord is a local council

-There are other tenancies that aren’t as common as ASTs, including:
+There are other tenancies that are not as common as ASTs, including:

 - excluded tenancies or licences